-These are the main fees you will pay for using your merchant account.
+These are the main merchant account fees you will pay for using your merchant account.
 You will pay a fee for the privilege of having your merchant account each month, but there are other fees on top of this.

-Every transaction you put through as a card payment will attract a fee.
+Every transaction you put through as a card payment will attract a merchant account fee.
 This is usually comprised of two parts.
 Firstly there is a flat fee per transaction, which will usually be a few pence.
 This can vary depending on the card used.
 Secondly there will be a percentage fee, which applies to the whole transaction amount.

-For example, you may be charged a flat fee of 20p plus 2%.
+For example, you may be charged a flat merchant account fee of 20p plus 2%.
 This would mean a £9.99 transaction would incur costs to you of 20p plus 20p (rounded up), giving a total of 40p in charges.
 A transaction of £102.85 would incur costs of 20p plus £2.06 (rounded up), giving a total of £2.26 in charges.

 You can see why many stores do not accept card payments unless they are over a certain amount.
 Anything too small would incur charges that are disproportionate compared to the amount earned by the store.

-The flat fees and percentage rates for credit card transactions vary between providers.
+The flat merchant account fees and percentage rates for credit card transactions vary between providers.
 They are also likely to change periodically to reflect the market, which makes it impossible to provide accurate figures here for any period of time.

 Needless to say you should consider which cards you tend to take payment from most often prior to choosing your merchant account provider.
 It is also wise to consider whether the merchant you are looking at gives you a certain number of transactions free within your usual monthly fee.